 The McHugh 4 boxcab locomotive was displayed again in the same Mack Truck livery at the Historic Equipment and Antique Truck Show held in June 2016 at Macungie PA.

 Since late July of 2008, the boxcab Mack 4 locomotive has been proudly on display at the entrance of the McHugh Company, except for the times that it has been at show events.

-After the restoration of the Mack truck locomotive in 2008, JC McHugh has been approached on several occasions to sell or donate the rare boxcab to various railroad museum groups or private parties.
+After the restoration of the Mack truck locomotive in 2008, JC McHugh has been approached on several occasions to either sell or donate the rare boxcab to various railroad museum groups or private parties.

 Geigertown Central Railroad & Museum, will become the new caretakers for the Mack 4 locomotive.

 During late 2018 an offer was made by the Geigertown Central Railroad Museum to purchase the McHugh 4 boxcab Mack locomotive for the amount of one dollar with specific terms and condition of sale that were acceptable to the McHugh’s.
 The terms of the sale pertaining to the Mack 4 stipulates that the locomotive can not be: sold, leased, traded, or loaned to any: corporation, non-profit organization, or private party, nor can it be scrapped.
 This agreement also includes that if the GCRM no longer desires the Mack 4, that the locomotive will be sold back to the McHugh family for the amount of one dollar.
 The old boxcab locomotive is scheduled to be transported to the Geigertown Central Railroad & Museum during the later part of 2019.